Solutions · Industry

 Where does generative AI actually land first in technology?

-Technology companies do not need help understanding generative AI — they need a partner who can ship harnesses, evaluations, and platform plumbing fast enough to keep up with their own product cadence.
-In practice, the first deployments cluster around internal copilots, agentic workflows, evaluation harnesses, llmops platform, search & re-ranking — areas where evaluation criteria are objective, data is already in the system, and an evaluation harness can measure quality continuously.
+Technology companies do not need help understanding generative AI.
+They need a partner who ships harnesses, evaluations, and platform plumbing at their own product cadence.
+In practice, the first deployments cluster around internal copilots, agentic workflows, evaluation harnesses, llmops platform, search & re-ranking: areas where evaluation criteria are objective, data is already in the system, and an evaluation harness can measure quality continuously.

 Which regulators do you design technology engagements around?

 Regulators-of-note for technology engagements typically include regional privacy law (GDPR / CCPA / Privacy Act), SOC 2, ISO 27001.
-The specific regulators that bind a given engagement depend on jurisdiction and the data classes in scope — we map this explicitly during discovery rather than assume a global posture.
+The specific regulators that bind a given engagement depend on jurisdiction and the data classes in scope, so we map this explicitly during discovery rather than assume a global posture.

 What won't Veso AI do in technology?

-We do not run side-of-desk PoCs that never reach production; every engagement either ships into your repos and accounts or we walk away.
-This is a deliberate trust boundary, not a capability gap — we are equipped to build the systems we decline to build, and we decline to build them because the risk-to-value ratio in this industry does not justify it.
+We do not run side-of-desk PoCs that never reach production.
+Every engagement ships working software that holds up in production, or we walk away.
+This is a deliberate trust boundary, not a capability gap.
+We are equipped to build the systems we decline to build, and we decline to build them because the risk-to-value ratio in this industry does not justify it.

 Who is the typical buyer for technology engagements?